karanvirchima/Reddit-Sports-Crawler/README.md

   ### Important
   - It is crucial to remove the sensitive information of the client ID and client secret from the 'credentials.txt' file to prevent unauthorized access
   - This program does not support parallel execution.
 Therefore, in situations where multiple users are simultaneously crawling subreddits using this program, the possibility of running duplicate subreddits cannot be ruled out

-### Notes
-  - The program prints the name of the subreddit currently being crawled and when it starts crawling in New, Hot, and Top posts.
-    - This enables users to monitor the program's progress and status throughout the execution process
-  - Upon completion of the program execution, the number of crawled posts is printed
-  - The program also reports the size of the resulting JSON file, denoted by '[File_Name].json', in bytes